jamielsharief/lightning/docs/controller.md

 - BeforeRedirect - Stoppable
 - AfterRender
 - AfterFilter

+> The `beforeFilter` and `afterFilter` hooks are triggered when the controller `startup` and `shutdown` methods are called, which are called by the Lightning router, you can use a different router but you will need to call those methods.

 If you return `false` in the stoppable hooks, the `Controller` response will be returned, likewise if in those methods you change the `Controller` response to a redirect, this will stop the processing and return that response.